Installation

 If this is not the case, we equip our installation with a lifting pump.

-Should I do a soil study before installing sanitation?
+Should I do a soil study before installing a sanitation system?

-Installing individual sanitation requires a soil study.
+Installing an individual sanitation system requires a soil study.
 This study will be carried out by your local Aquatiris expert or a general design office.

-The soil study for sanitation has several elements:
+The soil study for the sanitation has several elements:

-• Soil study (geology of the underlying soil, soil texture, soil depth, presence of rock, permanent or occasional water saturation, permeability test, etc.).
+- Soil study (geology of the soil below, soil texture, soil depth, presence of rock, constant or occasional water saturation, permeability test, etc.).

-• Definition, size and location of the Sanitation Garden
+- Definition, sizing and installation of the Sanitation Garden

-• Definition, size and location (if applicable) of the means of drainage of the treated wastewater
+- Definition, sizing and installation (if applicable) of the means of drainage of the treated wastewater

-Can I install phyto-purification if I keep my septic tank?
+Can I install a phyto-purification system if I keep my septic tank?

 There are indeed planted channels that keep a tank for pretreatment.
 Aquatiris no longer wishes to use these installations for several reasons.